SamChou19815/website/packages/blog/blog/2020-01-07-my-decade-in-review.md

 civilization had gone with the wind.
 This was not a glorious civilization, but a deeply flawed and skewed one as a direct result of the Chinese educational system.
 Yet humanity still shines: unlike some stereotypical impression against the best exam-oriented school, friendship, and during some period, a common enemy did exist.
-It’s just not a result of the system, but because of the wonderful people.
+It's just not a result of the system, but because of the wonderful people.
 Believes and dreams still refuse to die even under the bad system.

 Luckily, non-academic activities continued to exist.
 I did read Nineteen Eighty-four in this period